khanm3/game-of-life/README.md

 ## Usage <a name = "usage"></a>

-Building this project provides two separate programs, driver.exe and timer.exe.
+Building this project provides two programs, an interactive console program, which we call the driver program (driver.exe), and a timer program (timer.exe).

 ### Driver

-The driver program is the one shown in the example GIF at the top.
+The driver program is shown in the example GIF at the top.
 Its usage is as follows:

 ```